 This type of growing environment can be mimicked in cultivation to keep the plants happy and healthy.

 Now that we know what a Vanda’s natural habitat looks like, we can break this down into a few different aspects.

-How much light a Vanda orchid requires depends mostly on the species and the type of leaves the plant has.
+In general, these orchids require a lot of light.
+Exactly how much light a Vanda orchid requires depends mostly on the species and the type of leaves the plant has.